AtliAsmunds/MoLL/README.md

 # MoLL

-MoLL is tool for correcting tags and lemmas in previously tagged and lemmatized text.
+MoLL is a GUI for correcting tags and lemmas in previously tagged and lemmatized text.
 For now it is only available for the MIM-GOLD 20.05 tagset but in the future it's funtionality should be extened so that users will be able to add their own tagsets.